katrintirok/sql-environmental-lesson/_episodes/01-sql-basic-queries.md

 `ASC` is the default.

 We can also sort on several fields at once.
-To be alphabetical, we might want to order by genus then species.
+We might want to order by ward and then by raingauge name.

     SELECT *
     FROM raingauges